-Marketing is a set of activities which are involved in selling a product.
-However, the whole set of activities will depend on the target audience and their preferences.
+Marketing is a set of activities that are involved in selling a product.
+However, the whole set of activities majorly depends on the target audience and their preferences.
 The same product can carry different meanings for individuals and businesses.
 B2B and B2C marketing practices are completely different as the target customers in both types are different.
 Understanding the differences between B2B and B2C Marketing helps you craft the right B2C vs B2B marketing strategies, you can set a B2B vs B2C marketing funnel with the right approach.

 Both B2B and B2C marketing have to be highly directed at the needs of your end customer and the factors which they will take into account to make the purchase decision.

-In a B2C campaign, your marketing strategy and messaging will revolve around the end-users of the product who is and can be interested to buy it.
-E.g. if a woman comes across a beautiful dress, she may not be interested to buy it at that time but can tell someone else about the same who can ultimately end up in buying the same.
+In B2C marketing, your marketing strategy and messaging will revolve around the end-users of the product who are and can be interested to buy it.
+E.g. if a woman comes across a beautiful dress, she may not be interested to buy it at that time but can tell someone else about the same who can ultimately end up buying the same.
 Thus, these campaigns have to reach each and every household.
-These customers base their decision both and need and emotion.
-The big budget items like cars, houses, etc. have to suit the pocket and also appeal to the whole group in some way or the other.
+These customers base their decision on both and need and emotion.
+The big-budget items like cars, houses, etc. have to suit the pocket and also appeal to the whole group in some way or the other.

 In the case of B2B marketing, you have to remember that the decision-making authority usually rests with a few individuals who need to be convinced about the use of the product.
 They will not weigh the product emotionally but will see the actual advantage of the same to the business and based on its utility, durability, and cost-effectiveness.
 E.g. it will not matter how many employees need to get their computers replaced in the business but the ultimate decision to buy a new one will rest with the purchase manager or the upper brass of the business.
 So, as a marketer, you will have to direct your advertisements or other marketing channels in a way that the message is able to reach the right people.

-As efficient marketers, you should know what the basic motivation for your customer is and on what stage of a product cycle are they on.
+As efficient marketers, you should know what the basic motivation for your customer is and at what stage of a product cycle they are on.

-B2B customers are not driven by emotion.
+B2B customers follow the logical decision-making processes.
 They usually take time to make a decision and explore more options before they actually decide to buy.
-Even when they are convinced about the preliminary benefits they will still search for more details, product reviews and even check out options by other firms offering the same.
-They will take the final call only after they are convinced on all aspects.
+Even when they are convinced about the preliminary benefits they will still search for more details, product reviews, and even check out options by other firms offering the same.
+They will take the final call only after they are convinced of all aspects.

-B2C customers, on the contrary, follow an emotional decision-making approach and do not take that long to make the decision.
-They usually browse through the information, check for the features, the latest add-ons, reviews etc. Adding social proof to your advertisements usually has a lot of benefits and have a direct impact on the purchase decision.
+B2C customers, on the contrary, follow an emotional decision-making approach and do not take that long to make the decision as in B2B.
+They usually browse through the information, check for the features, the latest add-ons, reviews, etc. Adding social proof to your advertisements usually has a lot of benefits and has a direct impact on the purchase decision.

 B2C customers usually take a shorter time to make a purchase as compared to B2B customers.
 It is dependent on the amount of research undertaken by both and the extent of detail both sides visit before taking a final call.

-It is generally seen that people end up making more impulsive decisions in case of buying personal things than when they have to make purchases for their businesses where they have definite budgets and also are under pressure to get the best product at the best price.
+It is generally seen that people end up making more impulsive decisions in the case of buying personal things than when they have to make purchases for their businesses where they have definite budgets and also are under pressure to get the best product at the best price.
 This is also because it may be highly complicated to change your business purchase decision as the products are bought in bulk and the entire mode of work cannot be changed or put on hold to compensate for one mistake.
-Also, most of the ad campaigns are designed to attract the B2C customer rather than businesses.

-Thus, the basic difference between B2B and B2C lies in the fact that who is the buyer and who will make the purchase decision for him/her.
+Thus, the basic difference between B2B and B2C lies in the fact that who is the buyer and who is going to make the final purchase decision.
 The only thing common is the fact that it is ultimately people at the other end, and you have to convince the human mind that your product offering provides the ultimate answer to their needs when compared to all other options in the market.
-Of course, the marketing strategies will vary as in B2C, the decision-making lies with an individual person or a household while in case of B2B it lies with one person who has the authority.
-Your marketing message will play a great role in the same and it should be highly motivating for either of the cases for them to be converted into customers.
-It will also be correct to state that the emotional appeal will matter in both the cases.
-While it is apparent in the case of B2C, in B2B you will have to link the appeal to their businesses.